 Moreover, Antioquia is one of the most affected regions by the armed conflict, the local campesino communities have suffer the violence of both guerrillas and paramilitary groups the last 50 years, who have conducted enforced disappearances, massacres, torture practices and killings.
 The Hidroituango project threatens to flood a large part of the rural area in Antioquia, where mass graves and unidentified bodies were buried throughout the conflict, therefore the hydroelectric project can also undermine future investigations of armed conflict violence as part of the Transitional Justice System in Colombia.

 MRVA have organised demonstrations and publicly denounced the illegal activities of EPM since the construction of Hidroituango began, because of the organisations activities its members and the campesino communities have been repeatedly target by state and non-state actors.
 There have been 152 attacks against the members of MRVA, such as killings, threats, harassment, surveillance, smear campaings and criminalisation.

-While there are multiple perpetrators responsible for the attacks against the members of MRVA, the private security company hire by EPM and illegal armed groups of the region represent a biggest threat for those who work in the organisation.
+While there are multiple perpetrators responsible for the attacks against the members of MRVA, the private security company hired by EPM and illegal armed groups of the region represent the biggest threat for those who work in the organisation.
 Currently MRVA has a collective Prevention and Protection Plan in place, with the help of the Ministry of Interior, which agreed to adopt political and material measures to help the security of the communities in Antioquia.
 However, these measures have never been implemented.